What is Covaxin, the COVID vaccine not approved in the US? - NewsBreak

 But there’s little data to support that it’s better than the Pfizer and Moderna vaccines.
 COVID-19 infections are decreasing in India.
 However, the country has reported a swift rise in omicron cases .

-Research compiled by The Economist shows that both Pfizer and Moderna did better at preventing infection and hospitalizations than Covaxin against the delta variant.Dr.
-Fauci: The full NewsNation interview and transcript
+Research compiled by The Economist shows that both Pfizer and Moderna did better at preventing infection and hospitalizations than Covaxin against the delta variant.OHP investigating deadly wreck along I-35

 Covaxin does have one advantage: It doesn’t require the ultra-cold storage of the American vaccines, which is expensive.
 That makes Covaxin more attractive to poorer, developing countries.